weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     by the on-premises user accounts that you previously synchronized into Microsoft 365), only one of those users had an on-premises mailbox set up in Exchange Server 2019 by your lab hosting provider.
-This user was the **Administrator** account, which is the only on-premises mailbox in the list.
+This user was the **Administrator** account, which was the only on-premises mailbox at the beginning of the labs, then you created three additional user mailboxes in the Module 6 lab, so now there are four mailboxes in the list.
     ‎
     ‎In the remaining steps in this task, you will add on-premises mailboxes for two additional on-premises user accounts.